Updated: Sep 6

-It has been a long time since I did a post on Dal so when I decided to do a blog post for this weekend, I thought a post on Dal was in definitely on the agenda since Lentils are such a big part of our daily diet at home.
-My pantry is full of colorful Lentils that I cook everyday in different ways.
+It has been a long time since I did a post on Dal so when I decided to do a blog post for this weekend, I thought a post on Dal was definitely on the agenda since Lentils are such a big part of our daily diet at home.
+My pantry is full of colorful Lentils that I cook every day in different ways.

 Thankfully the flavors came together to dish out this perfectly hearty dal.
 You can cook the dal a day in advance and just do the tempering before you want to serve.
 Serve it with plain boiled rice or hot rotis dabbed with a bit of Ghee.

-It is a perfect comfort food for winters but that didn't stop me making it on a warm summers night.
+It is the perfect comfort food for winter that didn't stop me from making it on a warm summer's night.

 Recipe (Cooking time 20 - 30 minutes if using a pressure cooker, serves 6)